Savon

 soap_header

 Since v2.3.0 you can specify the SOAP header per request.
-When both the global and local option is used, Savon will merge the global with the local Hash.
+When both the global and local option is used, Savon will merge the global with the local Hash and the local keys win.

 client.call(:authenticate, :soap_header => { "OpToken" => "secret" })